 Callaway takes it a step further, offering the JAWS Full Toe Custom.
 This gives you thirteen different colour options in nine different zones on the wedge (including the ports and logoing) and allows you to create custom stamping at extra cost.
 You can do that here.

 If you want to save some money, you can find discounts on this wedge on eBay.
+Check out used wedges at Callaway Golf Pre-Owned.

 The Callaway JAWS Full Toe is a versatile wedge that will appeal to a wide range of golfers — not only Tour players and lower handicaps, but also mid and higher handicaps.
 This is because the full-face design allows for good performance and spin on mis-hits, and the high toe increases confidence and forgiveness as well.